streamlit/docs/content/library/advanced-features/app-testing/beyond-the-basics.md

 - `AppTest.session_state`
 - `AppTest.query_params`

 You can read and update values using dict-like syntax for all three attributes.
-You can use key notation but not attribute notation.
+For `.secrets` and `.query_params`, you can use key notation but not attribute notation.
 For example, the `.secrets` attribute for `AppTest` accepts `at.secrets["my_key"]` but **_not_** `at.secrets.my_key`.
-This differs from how you can use the associated commands in the main library.
+This differs from how you can use the associated command in the main library.
+On the other hand, `.session_state` allows both key notation and attribute notation.

 For these attributes, the typical pattern is to declare any values before executing the app's first run.
 Values can be inspected at any time in a test.
 There are a few extra considerations for secrets and Session State, which we'll cover now.